 Turning these losers into the best soft sugar cookie recipe means adding a sweet and creamy sugar cookie frosting!

-And let’s not forget the gorgeous decorations provided by the folks at Sprinkle Pop!
+And let’s not forget the gorgeous sprinkles!
 How fun is that so very spring mix on these copycat Lofthouse cookies??

 Wait…What Are Lofthouse Cookies?